DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!lore]+ **Why Madam Eva Remains**
 > Adventurers who sought to kill Strahd are not the only ones buried at this cemetery.
 Madam Eva's mother, the Vistana with whom King Barov II had an affair, is buried in the woods a short distance away from the gallows.
 (It is common for Vistani to bury their dead at crossroads, believing that doing so frees the spirit to guide others who follow the paths they once traveled.)

-> [!info]+ **Wandering Players**
+> [!warning]+ **Wandering Players**
 >
-> Players won't be able to wander randomly and find things; unless they know exactly where they're going, it'll take them days or weeks to find anything.
-This is a campaign that involves searching for the clues needed upon finding the right triggers.
+> Exploration in this campaign is intentional.
+Players won’t find much by wandering aimlessly; without clear leads, meaningful discoveries such as the *Holy Symbol of Ravenkind* or Amber Temple can take days or even weeks.
+To progress, the players must uncover clues and recognize the signs that point the way.

 **_Milestone_**.
 Receiving the Tarokka reading completes a story milestone.
 When the party departs the crossroads, award each player 500 XP.